First, let’s discuss what an open concept home is. (in case you’ve never heard of that term.)

-It was only sold 19 months ago for 167k.
-The new owners did a massive renovation which included an open concept home plan.
+It was sold in 2014 months for 167k.
+The new owners did a massive renovation which included an open concept floor plan.
 And for some reason, are selling it just months later.

 However, before I get started here, I want to emphasize that my aim is not to embarrass or make it difficult for this apartment to sell.